-The Company has established a Defined Benefit Plan covering full-time employees in the ROC.
+The Company has established a Defined Benefit Plan covering full-time employees in the ROC which were hired by the Company before January 1, 2005.
 In accordance with the Defined Benefit Plan, employees are eligible for retirement or are required to retire after meeting certain age or service requirements.
 Retirement benefits are based on years of service and the average salary for the six-month period before the employee's retirement.
 Each employee earns two months of salary for each of the first fifteen years of service, and one month of salary for each year of service thereafter.
 The maximum retirement benefit is 45 months of salary.
 Retirement benefits are paid to eligible participants on a lump-sum basis upon retirement.